Skip to main content

 This isn’t a Clash of the Titans remake situation.
 It’s not even a Toy Story 4 situation.
 Trevorrow knows what his movies are about.
 There’s a clear method to his madness, and it’s not as crude as reducing a property to its most palatable features—Trevorrow’s not just here to make dinosaurs go boom.

 One might argue that it doesn't matter how much fun a director is having if the film they are making is bad.
-I agree with that in principle, but it feels necessary to scout this argument because while the backlash will sometimes grab onto facets of the filmmaking [no, BDH did not deserve that Razzie Nomination, you guys were just being mean], it is the intentions, or rather the supposed intentions, of the films that gets most of the attention in the backlash.
+I agree with that in principle, but it feels necessary to scout this argument.
+While the conversation will sometimes grab onto facets of the filmmaking [no, BDH did not deserve that Razzie Nomination, you guys were just being mean], it is the supposed intentions of the films that really drives the backlash.

 Are these movies the best execution of filmmaking in the history of moving pictures ever ever?
 Maybe not, but at some point the backlash stops feeling like honest criticism and more like projection.
 The movies follow a basic 3-act structure, the stakes are clear, the character beats are well-signaled, and the themes are consistent and cohesive.
 It's a facet somewhat unique to the Jurassic World backlash where critics deliberately pan over the actual meat of film analysis while at the same time putting way too much thought into set pieces that don't really matter.
 (Something about how Jurassic World's dinosaurs don't act like real dinosaurs, an argument that makes less sense the more people try to explain it.)